BJP MP launches Chhath Puja preparations at Yamuna's banks despite DDMA ban | Law-Order

 It has directed administrative and police officials to ensure strict compliance of all its Covid-related orders.

-Asked if any action will be taken against the BJP MP, a senior police officer said he had gone there as part of Chhath Puja preparations. ''If anyone is found violating DDMA orders on November 10 when the main puja will be performed, strict action will be taken against them and they will be prosecuted,'' the officer said.
+Asked if any action will be taken against BJP MP Verma, a senior police officer said he had gone there as part of Chhath Puja preparations. ''If anyone is found violating DDMA orders on November 10 when the main puja will be performed, strict action will be taken against them and they will be prosecuted,'' the officer said.

-Verma had on Sunday asserted to defy the ban on Chhath at Yamuna's banks and challenged Delhi Chief Minister Arvind Kejriwal to stop him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)